Driving Private Labels: The Role of Kosher Certification in Retailers’ Success

 Grocery Retailers Dominate the Market

-Grocery stores now dominate the private label market, with 17 of the 20 biggest U.S. retailers in this category focused on groceries.
+Grocery stores now dominate the private label market.
+Seventeen of the 20 biggest U.S. retailers in this category focus on groceries.
 Major players like Walmart, Kroger, and Target have successfully introduced their own brands into many households.
-Walmart, in particular, stands out with the highest household penetration of any U.S. retailer, thanks to popular brands like Great Value, Marketside, and their newest Bettergoods brand, which together include 4,650 OU kosher-certified products.
+Walmart stands out with the highest household penetration of any U.S. retailer.
+Popular brands like Great Value, Marketside, and their newest Bettergoods brand contribute to this success.
+Together, these brands include 4,650 OU kosher-certified products.

-This focus on private label growth is evident across the industry.
-Costco, with 34% of its sales from private labels, offers 1,053 OU kosher-certified products, while H-E-B and Sam’s Club, with 33% each, provide 2,251 and 698 OU kosher-certified items, respectively.
+The industry’s focus on private label growth is evident across major retailers.
+Costco, where 34% of sales come from private labels, offers 1,053 OU kosher-certified products, with Kirkland as one of the largest.
+Similarly, H-E-B and Sam’s Club, each with 33% of their sales from private labels, provide 2,251 and 698 OU kosher-certified items, respectively.

 The Impact of Kosher Certification